top of page

 In the coming years after founding Grus Grus Teatteri, I felt free.
 Maybe since I didn't have a theater education I had no shame in trying things out on stage.
 And experiment I did.
 Mostly my experiments were successful and sometimes not, the main point is that I was able to drop the media teacher's job and became a full-time theater professional.
 On the side, quite naturally Grus Grus Teatteri grew into a multidisciplinary group.
 It now consists of artists from different fields.

 In 2016 I directed an immersive site-specific performance based on William Shakespeare's Hamlet.
 Something strange happened then.
 That project somehow emptied me.
 I no longer needed to prove anything to myself.
-Before that, I was a kind of obsessive about my projects.
+Before that, I was kind of obsessive about my projects.
 Somehow my work turned into a possibility from an obsession.
-Hard to put into words, but that feeling has stayed with me ever since.
+It's hard to put into words, but that feeling has stayed with me ever since.
+And then the next major shift happened during the summer of 2024.
+I have found a passion and need for fiction writing again.
+To my surprise fairytales started pouring out of me.

 bottom of page